-In Puerto Rico, UCC and IEUPR complete 105 roofs, have 45 to go!
+In Puerto Rico, UCC and IEUPR complete 105 roofs!

 Two years after Hurricane Maria, Puerto Rico still needs help.

 That was the message shared recently across Vermont by two of UCC Disaster Ministries’ colleagues, Lydia Rosaly and Angel Cepeda of the IEUPR (Iglesia Evangelica Unida de Puerto Rico), based in Caguas.

 The UCC has contributed substantial funding to the joint UCC-IEUPR project of restoring Maria-damaged homes, especially the repair of roofs (105 in all as of August), and has helped recruit volunteers (420 in all as of August).

 UCC Disaster Ministries will continue to support recovery efforts as long as financial resources allow, said Zach Wolgemuth, UCC Disaster Ministries Executive.

 Rosaly and Cepeda just spent Sept.
 21-30 in Vermont, thanking the many volunteers who have come from there to Puerto Rico and inviting monetary donations to UCC Disaster Ministries for Hurricane Maria recovery in Puerto Rico.

 They were invited by Adrianne Carr, UCC Vermont Conference Disaster Coordinator, and Judy and Doug Moore, UCC Disaster Ministries Partners in Service.